felipevalenciaclavijo/overlay-image-generator/README.md

 - ...

 ## Note

 Ensure that the image files are accessible in the specified locations.
-If you receive a FileNotFoundError, double-check the paths provided in the code.
+If you receive a `FileNotFoundError`, double-check the paths provided in the code.
 You may need to adjust the scaling factor for resizing the overlay image depending on your specific use case.

 ## License

 This project is licensed under the MIT License - see the LICENSE file for details.

 ## Contact

 For any inquiries or feedback, please contact:

-Felipe Valencia - CEO & Data Scientist at [Dataplicada](dataplicada.com)
+Felipe Valencia - CEO & Data Scientist at [Dataplicada](https://dataplicada.com/)

 - f.valencia-clavijo@uea.ac.uk
 - fevacla@byui.edu